 As with any aircraft flight, when flying a balloon there is a possibility of malfunction and risk of falling debris.

-Flight operations will be managed by World View, a high-altitude flight services company based in Tucson, Arizona, and launches will likely take place from its facility near Tucson.
+We had originally planned for flight operations to be managed by World View, a high-altitude flight services company based in Tucson, Arizona, but for engineering reasons we will likely use another flight operator.